ldedier/lem_in/README.md

 ## Bonus

-A program called lem-in_visu should be piped directly to the output of the program and provides a graphic interface to better show the progress of the ants
+A program called lem-in_visu should be piped directly to the output of the program and provides a graphic interface to show the progress of the ants

 ## Usage